mokhin-denis/mod_myanniversary/README.md

 4. Put all need articles specified category(s).
 Remember IDs of category(s).
 5. In the settings of the module point remembered IDs.
 6. Publish module.

+## Vote
+If you found this module useful, please visit my page on [JED](http://extensions.joomla.org/extensions/extension/calendars-a-events/events/myanniversary) and post a reply.
+Thank you!